Glycemic Index of Spices - cinnamon

 What is the glycemic index of Spices - cinnamon?

-Spices - cinnamon has a glycemic index (GI) of 5, which is classified as low GI.
-As a low GI food, Spices - cinnamon provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Spices - cinnamon has a glycemic index of 5, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Spices - cinnamon?